fstendel/liferay-ldap-example/LESSONS-LEARNED.md

 ## General UX

-One needs to be aware of that there are (at least) 2 levels of configurations:
+One needs to be aware of that there are (at least) 2 scope of configurations:
-* system level configuration
+* system scope configuration
-* instance level configuration
+* instance scope configuration

 with at times incomprehensible differences in general behaviour and available options.